francois-rozet/dawgz/README.md

 schedule(estimate, backend='local')
 ```

-In the preceding example, we define two jobs: `sampling` and `estimate`.
+In the preceding example, we define two jobs: `generate` and `estimate`.
 The former is a *job array*, meaning that it is executed concurrently for all values of `i = 0` up to `tasks - 1`.
 It also defines a postcondition verifying whether a file exists after the job's completion.
 If it is not the case, the job raises an `AssertionError` at runtime.
-The job `estimate` only starts after `sampling` succeeded.
+The job `estimate` only starts after `generate` succeeded.

 Executing this script with the `'local'` backend displays